 You may also be requested to submit:

-Please note: We receive PROFILE and FAFSA data electronically.
-You do not need to submit copies of these forms.
+We receive the CSS/PROFILE and FAFSA data electronically.
+You do not need to submit copies of these forms to this office.

-Additionally, when you file your PROFILE you will receive an email from the College Board explaining how to submit your tax returns and other forms that may be required.
+Additionally, when you file your CSS/PROFILE you will receive an email from the College Board explaining how to submit your tax returns and other forms that may be required.

-The grant will be renewed automatically if you continue to participate in your sport as required by the Athletics Department.
+The grant will be renewed automatically if you continue to participate in your sport as required by the Athletic Department.

 The Davidson College Athletics Financial Aid Agreement will be sent to you in early summer.

 Families who file aid application materials after the published deadlines are subject to a reduction in the college grant portion of the award.
-This reduction ranges from $500 for being no more than one month late, to $1,500 for being more than two months late.
+This grant reduction will be in the form of a student loan ranging from $4,500-$7,500, depending upon the student's grade level.